Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 Employee – a person hired by the employer to work full-time for a fixed salary.
 On a regular basis, you pay a fixed sum, provide working equipment, and control employees’ time and methods of work.

-If you want to hire a foreign developer as an “employee” you should apply for certification to the Ministry of Labor of your country.
+If you want to hire a foreign developer as an “employee,” you should apply for certification from your country’s Ministry of Labor.
 The Ministry aims at protecting the citizens’ employment rights and possibilities, therefore you will have to provide evidence that there is a shortage of qualified employees that can do the required work at the existing rates in your country.
-To do this you should:
+To do this, you should:

-• Provide evidence of the necessity to hire a foreign developer for your vacancy.
+• Provide evidence of the necessity of hiring a foreign developer for your vacancy.

 • Fill out and sign the corresponding form enabling you to request the permanent labor certification for a potential employee.